 - Where Starlight Studios

 - ALL performers must remain for the entirety of the rehearsal.
 They are not only practicing their own pieces, but are also practicing being good audience members, as well as overall performance etiquette.
 Since they will be staying for the whole performance as well, this is an opportunity for them to prepare for the experience.

 - Who All performers and their teachers.
 Performers can be dropped off and picked up; there will be adult supervision the whole time, and before and after.

 - Bring Your instrument; any tabs, sheet music, and/or other notes for your piece; water

 - Wear Preferably, wear what you plan to wear to the recital (see below) for teacher approval.
 If that's not possible, dress nicely following studio dress code.

-Recital rehearsals are mandatory for ALL performers in the recital.
+Rehearsals are mandatory for ALL performers in the recital.